dustinhaning/ArtistConsolidator/README.md

 ```
 This is obviously not ideal for keeping a tidy library.
 This plugin will change the album artist value for all of these to just 'Prince' so they are all consolidated into one folder.

-This can also be useful for split albums that have 2 album artists, if you want to have it go to one artist folder.
+This can also be useful for split albums that have multiple album artists, if you want to have it go to one artist folder.

 For example, in my library I had these 2 artist folders because they had a split album:
 ```